 - Relapse prevention techniques

-Northpoint is proud to provide a benzo rehab center in Omaha, Nebraska, that considers each patient’s individual needs.
+Northpoint Omaha is proud to provide a benzo addiction treatment program in Nebraska that considers each patient’s needs.
 Addiction is a disease of the brain.
 Therefore, recovery requires multiple levels of support.
+Call 402.685.9404 or contact our team online to learn more about our benzo rehab program in Omaha.